Landing at Anzac Cove: Pine Ridge

 Pine Ridge is part of the 400 Plateau, and stretches, in a curve towards the sea, for around 1 mi.
 Beyond Pine Ridge is Legge Valley and Gun Ridge and, like the rest of the terrain, it was covered in a thick gorse scrub, but it also had stunted pine trees around 11 ft tall growing on it.

 Several groups of men eventually made their way to Pine Ridge.
 Among the first was Lieutenant Eric Plant's platoon from the 9th Battalion.
 Captain John Whitham's company of the 12th Battalion moved forward from Bolton's Ridge when they saw the 6th Battalion moving up behind them.
 As the 6th Battalion reached the ridge, the companies carried on towards Gun Ridge, while Lieutenant-Colonel Walter McNicoll established the battalion headquarters below Bolton's Ridge.
 As the 6th Battalion moved forward they were engaged by Turkish small arms and artillery fire, causing heavy casualties.
 At 10:00 brigade headquarters received a message from the 6th Battalion asking for reinforcement, and McCay sent half the 5th Battalion to assist.
 At the same time, the 8th Battalion were digging in on Bolton's (except for two companies which moved forward to attack a group of Turks that had come up from the south behind the 6th Battalion).
-By noon, the 8th Battalion was dug in on the ridge; in front of them were scattered remnants of the 5th, 6th, 7th, and 9th Battalions, mostly out of view of each other in the scrub.
-Shortly after, McCay was informed that if he wanted the 6th Battalion to hold its position, it must be reinforced.
+By noon, the 8th Battalion were dug in on the ridge; in front of them were scattered remnants of the 5th, 6th, 7th, and 9th battalions, mostly out of view of each other in the scrub.
+Shortly after, McCay was informed that if he wanted the 6th Battalion to hold their position, it must be reinforced.
 So McCay sent his last reserves, a company of the 1st Battalion, and ordered the 8th to leave one company on the ridge and advance on the right of the 6th Battalion.
 The scattered formations managed to hold their positions for the remainder of the afternoon, then at 17:00 saw large numbers of Turkish troops coming over the southern section of Gun Ridge.